-By 1977, they recorded a second album called, "Dowdy Ferry Road", which yielded a pair of songs, "It's Sad To Belong (To Someone Else)" and "Gone Too Far", both Top Twenty hits.
-These two more moderate success didn't seem to satisfy the record label, and the duo found themselves being pressured to find songs by other composers with which they could scale the top 10.
+By 1977 they recorded a second album called, "Dowdy Ferry Road", which yielded a pair of hit singles, "It's Sad To Belong (To Someone Else)" (#20) and "Gone Too Far" (#23).
+These two more moderate success didn't seem to satisfy the record label, and the duo found themselves being pressured to find songs by other composers with which they could scale the Top 10.
 They'd spent years perfecting a sound and two complimentary styles of composition that would allow them to do things musically that were important to them, but both Seals and Coley found the most personal aspect of their work shunted aside and held out of the most prominent positions in their work.

-Dan Seals initially pursued a career in Pop-Rock as England Dan on Atlantic (which had bought up Big Tree Records), and managed a low placement in the top 100 with "Late At Night".
+Dan Seals initially pursued a career in Pop-Rock as England Dan Seals on Atlantic (which had bought up Big Tree Records), and managed to reach #82 with "Late At Night" in August, 1980.
 It was around this time, however, that the Internal Revenue Service began an action against Seals which resulted in the seizure of virtually all of his assets.
 He re-emerged, still produced by Kyle Lehning, as Dan Seals and reinvented himself as a Country performer.
-After hitting the Country charts three times in one year with "Everybody's Dream Girl," "After You," and "You Really Go For The Heart", he moved into high gear with a six year string of major hits, including nine number 1 Country hits in a row and a series of Country Music Association awards to go with them.
-His duet with Marie Osmond, "Meet Me in Montana", was a chart-topper in 1985 and earned the pair a Country Music Association Award for best vocal duo.
+After hitting the Country charts three times in one year with "Everybody's Dream Girl", "After You", and "You Really Go For The Heart", he moved into high gear with a six year string of major hits, including nine #1 Country hits in a row and a series of Country Music Association awards to go with them.
+His duet with Marie Osmond, "Meet Me in Montana", was a chart-topper in 1985 and earned the pair a Country Music Association Award for Best Vocal Duo.
 His soft Country sound fell out of fashion in the 1990s and his popularity waned, but he continued to tour and released his last studio album, "Make It Home", in 2002.

 John Ford Coley withdrew from performing after the split, although he did return to A&M Records in 1981 to cut an album, "Leslie, Kelly & John Ford Coley" with singers Leslie Bulkin and Kelly Bulkin, on which Jim Seals' long-time partner Dash Crofts did some singing.
-During the early/middle 1990's, he reappeared as a solo artist in southern California.
-John has also had some success as an actor, appearing in the film Dream A Little Dream with Corey Feldman and Corey Haim as well as a movie called Scenes From A Goldmine.
+During the early and middle 1990s, he reappeared as a solo artist in southern California.
+John also had some success as an actor, appearing in the film Dream A Little Dream with Corey Feldman and Corey Haim as well as a movie called Scenes From A Goldmine.
 He also played the part of the bad guy on an episode of America's Most Wanted.

-In 1996, Rhino Records released "The Very Best of England Dan & John Ford Coley", a 16-song compilation.
-Whatever success they enjoyed in reshaping their images and music, England Dan & John Ford Coley will always draw smiles and warm feelings about a simpler, more innocent age for which they wrote a good deal of the nicest music of the decade.
+In 1996, Rhino Records released "The Very Best of England Dan And John Ford Coley", a 16-song compilation.
+Whatever success they enjoyed in re-shaping their images and music, England Dan And John Ford Coley will always draw smiles and warm feelings about a simpler, more innocent age for which they wrote a good deal of the nicest music of the decade.